mindspore-lab/mindcv/README.md

 ## Get Started

 ### Hands-on Demo
-Please see the [Quick Start Demo] (quick_tour.ipynb) to help you get started with MindCV and learn about the basic usage.
+Please see the [Quick Start Demo](quick_tour.ipynb) to help you get started with MindCV and learn about the basic usage.

 ### Quick Running Scripts